-Investing offshore allows for a well-diversified investment portfolio: you have access to different economies and regions as well as a broader selection of companies that may not be available locally.
+Investing offshore allows for a well-diversified investment portfolio as you have access to different economies and regions as well as a broader selection of companies that may not be available locally.
 This can help to protect capital losses and reduce volatility as different investments perform differently under economic pressure.

 There are three main investment asset classes: cash, bonds and equities.
 Ideally, you want to be exposed to all three classes in both a domestic and international capacity.
 The exact mix of your portfolio depends largely on your financial profile.

 3. Think long-term

 It’s no secret that markets rise and fall, and it’s important to stay invested in your funds (as opposed to switching between investments).

 Be patient, have a long-term time horizon and be willing to accept some currency risk.
 It’s better to stay invested in your funds through long-term investment cycles in order for them to deliver on their investment potential.

 The structuring of your investment portfolio is critical and largely depends on your personal financial profile.
 It’s worthwhile speaking to a professional financial advisor before making any final decisions to ensure that your portfolio is well-diversified and suitable for you.